pagkly/Zed/Investopedia3/Collateralized Mortgage Obligation (CMO).md

 ## Understanding Collateralized Mortgage Obligations (CMO)

-Collateralized mortgage obligations consist of several tranches, or groups of mortgages, organized by their [risk profiles](https://www.investopedia.com/terms/r/risk-profile.asp).
+Collateralized mortgage obligations consist of several tranches, or groups of mortgages, organized by their [[risk profiles]](https://www.investopedia.com/terms/r/risk-profile.asp).
 As complex financial instruments, tranches typically have different principal balances, interest rates, maturity dates, and potential of repayment defaults.
 Collateralized mortgage obligations are sensitive to interest rate changes as well as to changes in economic conditions, such as foreclosure rates, refinance rates, and the rates at which properties are sold.
 Each tranche has a different maturity date and size and bonds with monthly coupons are issued against it.
 The coupon makes monthly principal and interest rate payments.

 ### Key Takeaways